RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 Now, we have different runes for both KIT and FLEECE.
 So the happY vowel is now represented with ᛡ.

 ᛄ and ᛡ are famously controversial.
 Many believe that they are two different styles for the same rune.
 But the fact is that multiple manuscripts contain both of these runes and they even have different names.
-That would not be the case if they were just stylistic variants of the same rune.
+So at least one person out there thought the difference was significant enough to warrant two different runes with their own stanzas.
+That is good enough for me to respect.

 ᛡ was called "Īor", probably meaning "eel". ᛄ was called "Gēr", meaning "year".